isabella232/ml-grid-docs/app/posts/s3-results/3-3-before-after-ML/3-3-0-index.md

 <figure class="align-center">
   <img src="/assets/graphics/content/results_plots/mapped_features.png" alt="Total mapping edits." />
   <figcaption><b>Figure 13.
-HV infrastructure features in OSM.
-Left: Total number of HV towers at the conclusion of this project split up into existing (dark blue) and those edited during this project (either added or corrected; light blue).
+HV infrastructure features in OSM.</b> Left: Total number of HV towers at the conclusion of this project split up into existing (dark blue) and those edited during this project (either added or corrected; light blue).
 Right: Total number of substations at the conclusion of this project split up into existing (dark blue) and those edited during this project (light blue).
-In both, the large majority of edits were additions.</b></figcaption>
+In both, the large majority of edits were additions.</figcaption>
 </figure>

 <figure class="align-center">